Porgramming-Hero-web-course/batch-4-assignment-1-tahminabithy/assignments/blogs/blog-1.md

     eat: true,
     study: true
      }
+    In this example, student1 combines properties from both Human and Student types, meaning it must have a name, eat, and study property.

-    In short, intersection types let you combine properties of multiple types, which is especially useful when you want to ensure that a type meets multiple requirements.
+    In short, intersection types allow you to merge properties of multiple types, which is especially helpful when a type needs to satisfy several requirements at once.